 The most important thing is to stay hydrated.
 If you are lugging boxes in and out of your house, you are going to sweat like crazy.
 Drink plenty of water to avoid overheating.
 If you have your pool up and running, it could be fun to take a dip every once in a while during the move as well.
 As long as you dry off before continuing your move.

-Do you move in several parts.
-You do not have to move everything you own at the same day.
-Schedule one day for moving boxes and another day to moving heavy furniture.
+You do not have to move everything you own on the same day.
+Schedule one day for moving boxes and another day for moving heavy furniture.
 By splitting up the work you avoid over exhausting yourself.
-We recommend moving items that aren’t used very often or aren’t very vital first (For example: extra bedding, artwork, superfluous cooking equipment.).
+We recommend moving items that aren’t used very often or aren’t very vital first.
+For example, extra bedding, artwork, superfluous cooking equipment.

-Carry furniture together No matter how strong you are you can’t carry all the furniture yourself.
+No matter how strong you are, you can’t carry all the furniture yourself.
 Especially up and down the stairs.
 Carry large pieces of furniture with another person to avoid injury.
-Moving items with a partner makes it easier to balance big pieces of furniture.
+Moving items with a partner make it easier to balance big pieces of furniture.

-Do you painting beforehand.
 Take advantage of the heat.
-Do you painting during a sunny day so the paint dries faster.
-However we do not recommend moving while painting is being done.
-The smell of paint can make people feel light headed and that doesn’t mix well when moving furniture.
+Do your painting on a sunny day so the paint dries faster?
+However, we do not recommend moving while painting is being done.
+The smell of paint can make people feel light-headed and that doesn’t mix well when moving in the summer.